c4pt000/radiox-exchange-BTC-deposit/docs/dao-setup.md

 To create your own genesis transaction follow these steps:

- - Send 2.50010000 BTC from Bitcoin Core to another address inside Bitcoin Core (label it with `Genesis funding address`).
+ - Send 2.50010000 RADC from Bitcoin Core to another address inside Bitcoin Core (label it with `Genesis funding address`).
  - Go to the send screen and open the coin control feature.
 Select the labeled transaction output of the address labeled with `Genesis funding address`.
 Use that as the only input source for the genesis tx.
  - Start Alice in full or lite node mode and go to the DAO/Wallet/Receive screen.
 Copy the BSQ address and use it for one of the receivers of the genesis tx.
-When pasting into Bitcoin Core remove the `B` prefix - that prefix is marking a BSQ address but technically it is a BTC address.
+When pasting into Bitcoin Core remove the `B` prefix - that prefix is marking a BSQ address but technically it is a RADC address.
  - Do the same with Bob.
- - You send in sum exactly 2.5 BTC to both Alice and Bob.
-You can choose how to distribute it (e.g. 1 BTC to Alice 1.5 BTC to Bob).
+ - You send in sum exactly 2.5 RADC to both Alice and Bob.
+You can choose how to distribute it (e.g. 1 RADC to Alice 1.5 RADC to Bob).
- - Set the miner fee so that it is exactly the remaining 0.00010000 BTC.
+ - Set the miner fee so that it is exactly the remaining 0.00010000 RADC.
 That might be the tricky part as miner fee selection is not very convenient in Bitcoin Core.
-In worst case if you cannot get the right miner fee you can add the difference to one of the receivers (e.g. send 1.0000234 BTC instead of 1 BTC).
+In worst case if you cannot get the right miner fee you can add the difference to one of the receivers (e.g. send 1.0000234 RADC instead of 1 RADC).

-_Note: It is important that there is exactly 2.5 BTC spent entirely as described, otherwise the genesis tx is invalid._
+_Note: It is important that there is exactly 2.5 RADC spent entirely as described, otherwise the genesis tx is invalid._